bdcrops/module-declarative/README.md

     </table>
 </schema>
 ```
-- 3.15 What is Data patch?
+###  What is Data patch?

 A class that contains data modification instructions.
 It can have dependencies on other data or schema patches.

-- 3.16 What is Revertable data patch?
+### What is Revertable data patch?

  A patch that can be reverted as a module or path is uninstalled or deleted.
 Revertable operations are Data Query Language (DQL) and Data Manipulation Language (DML) operations: INSERT, UPDATE.

-- 3.17 What is Migration?
+### What is Migration?

 A type of non-revertable data patch that can be applied, but not reverted.
 Any complex operation, such as one that contains an application layer (for example, Collections or Serializers) is non-revertable.
 SQL delete operations are non-revertable because they can cause triggering.

-- 3.18 What is Schema patch &  allow  operations?
+### What is Schema patch &  allow  operations?

  A class that contains custom schema modification instructions.
 Schema patches are used along with declarative schema, but these patches allow complex operations such as:

--Adding triggers, stored procedures, functions
+- Adding triggers, stored procedures, functions

--Performing data migration with inside DDL operations
+- Performing data migration with inside DDL operations

--Renaming tables, columns, and other entities
+- Renaming tables, columns, and other entities

--Adding partitions and options to a table
+- Adding partitions and options to a table

-- 3.19  Magento 2 Certified Associate Developer Exam
+# Magento 2 Certified Associate Developer Exam

 (4.4 Demonstrate an ability to use declarative schema)